|dbEST: database of "Expressed Sequence Tags"|

-STSs are usually submitted to GenBank and dbSTS as batches of dozens to thousands of entries, with a great deal of redundancy in the citation, submitter and library information.
-To improve the efficiency of the submission process for this type of data, we have designed a special streamlined submission process and data format (see below).
+Most EST projects develop large numbers of sequences.
+These are commonly submitted to GenBank and dbEST as batches of dozens to thousands of entries, with a great deal of redundancy in the citation, submitter and library information.
+To improve the efficiency of the submission process for this type of data, we have designed a special streamlined submission process and data format.

-The batch submission process for STS sequence data involves the completion of six file types:
+The batch submission process for EST sequence data involves the completion of four file types:

-If any of the STS files have different publication, source, contact, protocol, and buffer information, you must complete a new file for that data.
+If any of the EST files have different Publication, Library, or Contact information, you must complete a new file of type a, b, or c.

 Send the completed files to: